theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # D+   NPr/V VX    NSg/VX D   NSg/V P  D+  NPl       .
 NPl/V   V/C
 > Qualifications of its     own      Members , and a   Majority of each shall constitute a
 # W?
 P  ISg/D$+ NSg/V/J+ NPl/V+  .
 V/C D/P NSg      P  D+   VX    NSg/V      D/P
 > Quorum to do     Business ; but     a    smaller Number   may    adjourn from day   to day  , and
-# NSg    P  NSg/VX NSg/J+   .
-NSg/C/P D/P+ J+      NSg/V/J+ NPr/VX V       P    NPr+ P  NPr .
+# NSg    P  NSg/VX N🅪Sg/J+  .
+NSg/C/P D/P+ J+      NSg/V/J+ NPr/VX V       P    NPr🅪+ P  NPr🅪 .
 V/C
 > may    be     authorized to compel the Attendance of absent     Members , in      such   Manner ,
 # NPr/VX NSg/VX V/J        P  V      D   NSg        P  NSg/V/J/P+ NPl/V+  .
 NPr/J/P NSg/I+ NSg+   .
 > and under   such  Penalties as    each House  may     provide .